Benjamin-Poignard/sparse-factor-models/README.md

 The full sample period of the MSCI data is: 12/31/1998 - 03/12/2018.
 The full sample period of the S&P 100 data is: 18/02/2010 - 01/23/2020.
 The S&P 100 indices contains the 94 assets considered in the paper: AbbVie Inc., Dow Inc., General Motors, Kraft Heinz, Kinder Morgan and PayPal Holdings are excluded from the original dataset.

-The raw data file for the MSCI indices is MSCI.xls.
-The raw data file for the S&P 100 indices is SP100.xls and the S&P 100 data used in the paper (excluding AbbVie Inc., Dow Inc., General Motors, Kraft Heinz, Kinder Morgan and PayPal Holdings) are stored in *data_SP.mat*.
+The raw data file for the MSCI indices is *MSCI.xls*.
+The raw data file for the S&P 100 indices is *SP100.xls* and the S&P 100 data used in the paper (excluding AbbVie Inc., Dow Inc., General Motors, Kraft Heinz, Kinder Morgan and PayPal Holdings) are stored in *data_SP.mat*.
 The replicator can access both MSCI and S&P 100 datasets.

 # Software requirements